yusuke-dna/protocol-designer-to-py/doc/README.md

     - JSON file or CSV file
     - Starting tip for left pipette (optional, default="A1")
     - Starting tip for right pipette (optional, default="A1")
-    - Slack Notification Webhook URL (optional)
+    - Slack Notification Webhook URL (optional, default=None)
     - mode (optional, default="step")
 - evaluate the extension of primary argument
     - if JSON: